NetSuite Connection and Settings

 • While building your Flow, you can easily establish a connection to your app directly within the Flow builder.
 This can be done during the setup of either a Trigger or a Method.

-In this documentation, we will explain how to create a connection in “My apps” section, it is essentially the same as when creating it on-the-go.
+This guide explains how to set up a connection in “My apps” section, which is essentially the same process as creating one on-the-go.

 Prerequisite: